RobRendell/gTove/README.md

 * Right-click drag rotation is a bit flaky in direction rotated (e.g. click above the midpoint of a map and rotate)
 * Hide/show mini name
 * New template type: GM Note.
 Just a coloured icon on the map, clicking opens full text, rich text editor? eg. https://github.com/jodit/jodit-react?
 Include folds for collapsing content?
-* Improve handling of new gTove version - detect if service worker has cached a new version https://stackoverflow.com/questions/40100922/activate-updated-service-worker-on-refresh  https://www.npmjs.com/package/register-service-worker
 * Repositioning map - drop shadow on next map below
 * Find by name on tabletop.
 * Elastic band selection tool, to select multiple minis/templates at once